ldu3/ChromPolymerDB_tutorial/README.md

 <img src="image/single_cell_conformation.png" alt="FoldRec" title="FoldRec" width="600" />

 - The upper panel showed the tool buttons:
-   - Users can type the locations to select the beads.
+   - Locations to select the beads.
    - Switch button to switch promoter of the gene and whole selected gene.
    - Change the color of the selected beads
    - Clear the bead selections